PetitPrinc3/Kraken-Bay/README.md

 > sudo python setup.py

 Open your browser and navigate to http://kraken.local/auth and login with the credentials defined in setup.py !
+To set up a demo, navigate to /admin and go to "Database Management" where you will find a card named "Setup Dummy Demo".
+Click on it and read the instructions.

 > You have the possibility to edit the basic variables such as :
 > - Username